rsbeaver/Tortoiseshell/readme.txt

-This is the Tortoiseshell Optics project for Codecademy's CodeReady HTML/CSS course.
-This project combines HTML and CSS elements plus responsive design for desktop, tablet and mobile (cell phone) screens.
+This is the Tortoiseshell Optics project for Codecademy's CodeReady  HTML / CSS lessons.
+Took some time to get caught up, and more time to make it work correctly.
+It became much easier after I finished the Colmar Academy project; I was able to apply much of the information from that project to this one.